whizzml/examples/automl/automl-library/readme.md

 - **Feature Generation**: Functions to create new features from the created unsupervised models
-- **Feature Selection**: Functions to obtain, automatically, the most important fields in a dataset. **Recursive Feature Elimination** is used.
+- **Feature Selection**: Functions to obtain, automatically, the most important fields in a dataset. **Recursive Feature Elimination** algorithm is used.
-- **Model Selection**: Functions to obtain, automatically, the best models and their hyperparameters.
+- **Model Selection**: Functions to obtain, automatically, the best supervised models and their hyperparameters.

 Private functions, that are only used inside the library, starts with `_`, to differentiate them from public functions that are invoked